 Kanban Tool provides a separate account for each user or team, that can be accessed directly.

 Each account has an individual subdomain, eg. mydomain.kanbantool.com.
 So, rather than logging in at our main page, each user logs in at their own subdomain address.

-To create a new account, please click right here
+To create a new account, please click right here.

-To log in to your account, please enter your domain name in the browser’s address bar (mydomain.kanabntool.com - and enter your unique username and password.
+To log in to your account, please enter your domain name in the browser’s address bar - mydomain.kanabntool.com - and enter your unique username and password.

 If there is more users in your account, although you’ll be all logging in at the same mydomain.kanabntool.com, the login and password will be different for each individual user.

-If you do not remember your domain name in Kanban Tool, please check your email.
-When registering we have sent you an email titled: "Welcome to Kanban Tool, or you might have been invited to join Kanban Tool by an account owner - either way try to find the first email you got from Kanban Tool.
+If you do not remember your domain name in Kanban Tool, please check your email or browser history.
+When registering we have sent you an email titled: Welcome to Kanban Tool, or you might have been invited to join Kanban Tool by an account owner - either way try to find the first email you got from Kanban Tool.

-If you do not remember your password, please use the password reset link “I forgot my username or password, available at the bottom of the login page.
+If you do not remember your password, please use the password reset link I forgot my username or password, available at the bottom of the login page.

 The password reset link will be sent to you via email.
 If you haven’t received the email, please check the Spam folder.
-If you encounter any further problems, please contact us
+If you encounter any further problems, please contact us.

 If you have access to the account owner’s email, please reset his/her password to Kanban Tool.

-To do it, please go to https://youraccount.kanbantool.com and click "I forgot my username and password" and then enter his/her email address.
+To do it, please go to https://youraccount.kanbantool.com and click I forgot my username or password and then enter the owner’s email address.
 A link to reset the password will be sent to his/her email.

 After logging in to Kanban Tool you will be able to grant yourself access as an Account Owner.

-To do that, after logging in as an Account Owner, please go to the "People" tab and click "edit" next to your name.
-Then, please check the "Project manager", "Account administrator" and "Account owner" options.
+To do that, after logging in as an Account Owner, go to the People tab and click edit next to your name.
+Then, simply check the Project manager, Account administrator and Account owner options.

-It also provides information on what the other team members were up to - that goes for only those team members, that you have a shared board with.
+It also provides information on what other team members were up to - that goes for only those team members, that you have a shared board with.

 Mass user Work Summary email preference management

 It is also possible for an Account Admin to edit other users’ Work Summary email preference.
 Just go to the People tab and hit the edit button for a specific team member.
-In the options available, you’ll find a "Send daily work summary at:
+In the options available, you’ll find a Send daily work summary at: option.

 The team member can still change this for themselves in their Profile settings - the last change made will be kept as active.
-This is a great way of managing information flow for your team when setting up a new project, while stil leaving individual employees a choice in their email updates.
+This is a great way of managing information flow for your team when setting up a new project, while still leaving individual employees a choice in their email updates.

-The boards in Kanban Tool can be shared and accessed by people in different capacity and the fact, that you’ve shared a board with someone does not mean that they will now have access to all of the boards and data within the account.
+The boards in Kanban Tool can be shared and accessed by people in different capacity and the fact, that you’ve shared one board with someone does not mean that they will now have access to all of the boards and data within the account.

 You can also share boards in a limited way with other users, i.e. by giving them a read-only access or a custom access - for instance: letting them to create cards, but not to delete any.

 You may also wish to have some users that will be able to access everything on the account or at least create and manage own boards.

 This is when you may benefit from special User Privileges, that can be assigned in the People section:

 Dashboard - top left tab: People - edit to the right of a user’s name.

-You can choose from among 3
+You can choose from among 3 privilege levels:

 Project managers can create new boards, share them and invite others to join their boards.